top of page

 Scouting's best memories happen at camp!
 Thousands of youth and families each year benefit from the outdoor experiences that Parker Scout Camp provides.

-You can help invest in Parker Scout Camp by donating to the Parker Fund held at the St. Cloud Community Foundation.
+You can help invest in Parker Scout Camp by donating to the Parker Fund held at the Central Minnesota Community Foundation.

-Your donation will help provide facility improvements, new program enhancements and equipment!
+Your gift will help provide facility improvements, new program enhancements and equipment!

 87057278_2027631927382907_89880948107116